 So is KW perfect?
 Is KW for everyone?
-I’d say most who take the time to see what we offer, study the differences and weigh the advantages, come to stay.
+I’d say most who take the time to see what we offer, study the differences, and weigh the advantages, come to stay.
 Some leave because they see the money aspect as too much.
-I almost did but then I measured the relationships, the training, the culture and decided.
+I almost did but then I measured the relationships, the training, and the culture, and decided.
 I’m still here.

-I’ll admit occasionally a KW agent will behave in a way we’re not proud of.
+I’ll occasionally admit a KW agent will behave in a way we’re not proud of.
 It happens.
-We’re human but when it happens I’ve seen it handled in ways that dig into the reasons, try to understand what’s behind it and helps to cure the real problem, not just ignore it or just treat the symptoms.
+We’re human but when it happens I’ve seen it handled in ways that dig into the reasons, try to understand what’s behind it, and help to cure the real problem, not just ignore it or just treat the symptoms.
 This comes from what we refer to as Culture.

 It’s outlined in the WI4C2TS.

 This defines how we’ll treat each other and carries into how we treat our clients, vendors, and customers.
 There’s more to why I’m still here but my point is not to measure just the dollars when figuring out where to be.

 Culture matters.
 Team leaders who care about the success of their agents, management that cares about the well-being of their offices, and corporate officers who live out the culture in front of us.
 It all adds up to more opportunities, more training, and more growth than either a dependent model or an independent model.